Hypercubers/hypercubing.xyz/docs/techniques/F2L.md

 !!! warning ""
     The goal of this page is to give you a generalized understanding of higher dimensional F2L, not to hand out algorithms for certain cases.
 There are so many cases for higher dimensional F2L that it would be nearly impossible to list out all the cases.
 It's recommended to have a fairly strong intuitive understanding of 3D F2L before reading this page.

-In 3D when you twist the side axis only a single F2L slot goes to the top.
-In 4D however, 3 slots come to the top, that being an F2L-a slot and 2 F2L-b slots.
-This pattern extends to higher dimensions.

-## Terminology
+**Dimensional Analogy**

+In 3D F2L, whenever you twist a side axis to expose a slot, only that one single slot goes to the top layer.
+In reality it's a line of 2 corners and an edge, but one of the corners will stay on top, so it doesn't matter.
+The important thing to note is that it brings up that 1D line of pieces to the top layer because in 3D, the intersection of 2 adjacent sides is a 1D line.

+In 4 dimensions, 2 adjacent sides intersect at a 2D plane.
+So when you do a twist you're bringing **3** slots to the top, that being two F2L-b slots and an F2L-a slot.
+This makes inserting a single pair trickier, because now you need to use more moves to not disturb the other two subslots.

+Continuing this analogy into 5D, you bring a whole 3D cube's worth of F2L slots to the top that you mustn't distrub while inserting a single pair.
+This pattern continues for higher and higher dimensions, meaning that it gets trickier to insert a single pair.
+Pro solvers of higher dimensional puzzles will wait until they have 3 (or multiples of 3) pairs, then pairs all those pairs into a gigapair, and then insert that gigapair like inserting a lower dimensional pair.

+**Terminology**

 To talk about F2L in a dimensionally neutral way, we need some more terms.
 Most importantly, the following: